Joseph T. Taylor: Contribution to the Flanner House

-Today, Dr. Joseph Taylor's contributions are still at work.
-The Flanner House now has a state of the art learning center program, certified by the National Association for the Education of Young Children, with CDA teachers.
-It is fully licensed and State of Indiana approved.
-In 2002, the Flanner House Elementary School was one of the first four successful K-6th schools with its focus on academic excellence, character building, and values, including above average ISTEP scores.
-The 3rd and 6th grade students at FHES were the highest scoring in the state of Indiana for charter schools.
+The Flanner House now has a learning center program, certified by the National Association for the Education of Young Children, with CDA teachers.
+It is fully licensed and State of Indiana-approved.
+In 2002, Flanner House Elementary School was one of the first four K-6 schools with above average ISTEP scores.
+The 3rd and 6th grade students at FHES scored the highest in the state of Indiana for charter schools.